 Once consumed, the larvae hatch from the egg and can behave in one of two ways.

-1. In young kittens, the larvae migrate through the intestinal wall and into the circulatory system, passing through the liver where it molts into stage three larvae (L3) and into the windpipe (trachea) where they are coughed up and swallowed, finally taking up residence in the cat’s small intestines where they reach sexual maturity and begin to produce eggs which are shed in the feces where it develops in the environment into the infectious stage containing second-stage larvae (L2).
+- In young kittens, the larvae migrate through the intestinal wall and into the circulatory system, passing through the liver where they molt into stage three larvae (L3) and into the windpipe (trachea) where they are coughed up and swallowed, finally taking up residence in the cat’s small intestines.
+Here, they reach sexual maturity and begin to produce eggs which are shed in the feces.
+Once in the environment, they develop into the infectious stage containing second-stage larvae (L2).

 Symptoms: